dhoer/chef-selenium/README.md

 - Windows

 ### Cookbooks

-These cookbooks are referenced with suggests, so be sure to depend on cookbooks that apply:

 - windows
 - nssm - Required by Windows services only (e.g. Hub and HtmlUnit running in background)